Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Background and Related Work

-For the \textbf{notification fatigue} problem, Wessel et al.~\cite{DBLP:journals/pacmhci/WesselWSG21} suggest SE bots to provide flexible configurations and send only relevant notifications to developers.
-Both solutions have been implemented by Dependabot, but it is still unclear whether the specific configuration options and notification strategies taken by Dependabot are really effective in practice.
-Alfadel et al.~\cite{DBLP:conf/msr/AlfadelCSM21} study security PRs opened by Dependabot Preview and find that developers receive security PRs well: 65.42\% of PRs are merged and most are merged within a day.
-However, security PRs only constitute a small portion of PRs opened by Dependabot (6.9\% in our dataset) and security updates are generally perceived as highly relevant~\cite{DBLP:conf/ccs/PashchenkoVM20}.
-The effectiveness of automated dependency update in general seems to be more problematic.
-Soto-Valero et al.~\cite{DBLP:conf/sigsoft/Soto-ValeroDB21} find that Dependabot often opens PRs on bloated dependencies.
-Two developers also state~\cite{caddyserver/caddy/pull/4317}: 1) \textit{I think we'd rather manage dependency upgrades ourselves, on our own time.
+For the \textbf{notification fatigue} problem, Wessel et al.~\cite{DBLP:journals/pacmhci/WesselWSG21} suggest SE bots offer flexible configurations and send only relevant notifications.
+Both solutions have been (principally) implemented by Dependabot, but it is still unclear whether the specific configuration options and notification strategies taken by Dependabot are really effective in practice.
+Alfadel et al.~\cite{DBLP:conf/msr/AlfadelCSM21} find that developers receive Dependabot security PRs well: 65.42\% of PRs are merged and most are merged within a day.
+However, security PRs only constitute a small portion of Dependabot PRs (6.9\% in our dataset), and developers perceive security updates as highly relevant~\cite{DBLP:conf/ccs/PashchenkoVM20}.
+The effectiveness of Dependabot version update in general seems to be more problematic.
+Soto-Valero et al.~\cite{DBLP:conf/sigsoft/Soto-ValeroDB21} find that Dependabot opens many PRs on bloated dependencies.
+Cogo and Hassan~\cite{cogo2022understanding} provides evidence on how the configuration of Dependabot causes issues for developers.
+As stated by two developers in a GitHub issue~\cite{caddyserver/caddy/pull/4317}: 1) \textit{I think we'd rather manage dependency upgrades ourselves, on our own time.
 We've been frequently bitten by dependency upgrades causing breakages.
-We tend to only upgrade dependencies when we're close to being ready to cut a release.} 2) \textit{Also dependabot tends to be pretty spammy, which is rather annoying.}
+We tend to only upgrade dependencies when we're close to being ready to cut a release.} 2) \textit{Also Dependabot tends to be pretty spammy, which is rather annoying.}

-Therefore, this paper aims to evaluate the practical effectiveness of the Dependabot's \textbf{automated dependency update} feature.
-We expect such an evaluation to generate insights on dependency update bot design and reveal future research directions for supporting automated update of dependencies.
+To the best of our knowledge, a comprehensive empirical investigation into the adoption of the Dependabot version update service is still lacking.
+Such knowledge from Dependabot can help the formulation of general design guidelines for dependency management bots and unveil important open challenges for fulfilling these guidelines.